Matkatamiba/Majesty-Chatbot/README.md

 - Download Python 3 (https://www.python.org/downloads/).
 -
-- Fill out the form with the required information, including the name of your bot, a brief description, and a redirect URI.
+- Fill out the form with the required information, including the name of your bot, a brief description, and a redirect URL.

 - Once you have created your application, click on the "Generate" button under the "Client ID" section to generate a unique client ID for your bot.